tinymce/tinymce-docs/how-to-guides/migration-from-5x.md

 ### Tabfocus plugin removed

-The Tabfocus plugin has been removed in TinyMCE 6.0.
+The Tabfocus plugin has been removed in {{site.productname}} 6.0.
 This includes the `tabfocus_elements` option.

-Instead, tab order should be configured by specifying [`tabindex`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) on the target element for the editor, or the equivalent if using a framework.
-This allows tab order to be handled by the browser.
-In inline mode, this works as in TinyMCE 5.x.
-In iframe mode, TinyMCE now copies the `tabindex` attribute from the target element to the editor's iframe, to allow this to work correctly.
+Instead, tab order should be configured by specifying the [`tabindex` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) on the target element for the editor, or the equivalent if using a framework.
+This allows the tab order to be handled by the browser.
+In inline mode, this works as in {{site.productname}} 5.x.
+In iframe (classic editor) mode, {{site.productname}} now copies the `tabindex` attribute from the target element to the editor's iframe, to allow this to work correctly.

-This allows integrators to define the tab order of the page using standard HTML attributes, or the equivalent in any frameworks used, without needing to specially configure TinyMCE.
+This allows integrators to define the tab order of the page using standard HTML attributes, or the equivalent in any frameworks used, without needing to specially configure {{site.productname}}.

 For information on specifying tab order, see: [Tab order]({{site.baseurl}}/configure/accessibility#taborder).